MerryCello/Snake-Game/README.md

 - [C++ 14][MinGW-download-page] (32-bit) or later compiler
 - [Open GL][freeglut-3.0.0] (freeglut) libraries

-Unfortunately, Google tests is on a x64bit C++ compiler and is not compatible with the project anymore.
+Unfortunately, Google Tests is on a x64bit C++ compiler and is not compatible with the project anymore.
 Once I incorporated the graphics (OpenGL), I had to use a x32bit compiler until I figured out how to get graphic framework to compile on x64bit.
 There's an open issue for it on [StackOverflow][stackoverflow-question].
 Once I get back into the project, I hope to be able to have it all run on x64bit, so the automated tests will work once again.

 [wiki-google-tests]: https://developer.ibm.com/technologies/systems/articles/au-googletestingframework/
 [wiki-TDD]: https://www.agilealliance.org/glossary/tdd/